google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 }
 ```

-Let's break this code down.
+Again, let's examine this code.

 ### Listen to service worker messages and let it know the window is ready

 Let the service worker know that it is ready to receive information by sending a
 message.
-Don't forget to listen for its message back as well.
+Don't forget to listen for its message as well.

 ```js
 // Listen to messages from service worker